 A Powerful Pranayama for Keeping Cool

-An excess of pitta dosha will potentially cause discomfort as summer turns to autumn.
-With this change of seasons, vata dosha increases, and elevated vata—the energy of movement—will distribute that excess pitta dosha to the weaker areas of your body where disease can easily manifest.
+As summer eventually turns to autumn, an excess of pitta dosha will potentially cause discomfort and imbalance in the body.
+With this change of seasons, vata dosha increases, and elevated vata—the energy of movement—will distribute that excess pitta to the weaker areas of your body where disease can easily manifest.

-So it’s a good idea to take steps to curtail any imbalance that may be developing.
-There are simple choices you can make to keep pitta in check in the summer: it’s recommended to always wear a hat when out in the direct sun, avoid midday sun, and spend time in the shade if you are going to be outside for a while.
+Luckily, there are many simple choices you can make to keep pitta in check in the summer.
+If you are fortunate enough to be venturing out into the sunshine, it’s recommended to always wear a hat, avoid the intense heat of the midday sun, and spend time in the shade if you are going to be outside for a while.

-Also, you can make beneficial dietary choices.
-Reduce or leave out your consumption of refined sugar, caffeine, and alcohol—all of which will increase pitta.
-Also, minimize your consumption of pungent foods (like radishes, hot peppers, and onions) and meat to keep pitta calm in hot weather.
+Making beneficial dietary choices will also go a long way to cool and pacify pitta’s heat.
+Minimize your consumption of pungent foods like radishes, hot peppers, and onions, and favor cooling foods such as cucumbers, coconut, and raw salads.
+Reduce or leave out your consumption of meat, refined sugar, caffeine, and alcohol—all of which will increase pitta.
 Herbal formulas like Healthy Pitta or Pitta Digest can also keep pitta in check.

 These basic lifestyle and dietary choices are very helpful for maintaining balance throughout the summer, especially when paired with a regular pranayama practice.

-Practice sheetali consistently every day during the summer and you will notice a powerful cooling effect on your body, mind, and emotions.
+Set aside time every day to practice sheetali consistently during the summer months and you will notice a powerful cooling and calming effect on your body, mind, and emotions.

 How to Practice Sheetali Pranayama